local-beef-durango

 Gunther Ott

 I grew up on the James Ranch.
 Homeschooling through my 7th grade year allowed me to have a deep connection to and appreciation of the land, the domestic animals, and the abundant wildlife.
 After high school, I took an internship with a ranch in Harlowton, Montana affiliated with the Savory Institute, and managed their herd of 4,000 yearlings for the summer.
 Upon completion of my internship in Montana, I had the urge to travel abroad and found a yearlong apprenticeship in Ranschbach, Germany on an regenerative vineyard.
 On my return to the States, I rekindled my passion for Biathlon and joined the Army National Guard to race on their team.
 I spent a year on the national team training in Vermont and took first in the National Guard's Western Regionals in Alaska.
-I love skiing and biathlon but at that point, I realized that my love for animals was pulling me back to my family’s ranch and I also wanted to enroll in college.
-I quit the biathlon team, though I am still in the National Guard, and returned to Durango.
-I was hired to be the irrigator for the James Ranch and last summer I took over the Whey Good Pork business from my Uncle Dan.
-This is now my third year as irrigator and my second year running the pork business.
-I enjoy both professions, the joy of seeing the ranch flourish and the opportunity to raise pigs in the pastures of the James Ranch tree farm.
-I plan to continue to live and work on the James Ranch and further expand Whey Good Pork.
+I love skiing and biathlon but at that point, I realized that my love for animals was pulling me back to my family's ranch and I also wanted to enroll in college.
+I was hired by my family to be the irrigator for the James Ranch and I took over the Whey Good Pork business from my Uncle Dan.